schmooblidon/schlippi/README.md

 # schlippi
 schlippi is a node script to find custom input commands in slippi replays, and output clip shows ready for dolphin

+In game tag a moment you want saved by inputting your command (default is L+R+Z).
+If you want to tag the moment when the game ends, then you must input the command at the start of the next match, anytime during 3 2 1 GO!

 schlippi requires slp-parser-js version 2.5.0

 In the terminal, run `npm install slp-parser-js@2.5.0`